Battle of the Catalaunian Plains: Traditional view: battle was of macro-historical importance

 Modern authors have mostly moved away from this viewpoint, yet some categorise it as a battle that broke the myth of Hunnish invincibility.
 Geoffrey Parker called it a triumph of Roman defensive strategy.
 Arther Ferrill notes that, aside from the Battle of Qarqar (Karkar), this was the first significant conflict that involved large alliances on both sides.
 No single nation dominated either side; rather, two alliances met and fought in surprising coordination for the time.
-Meghan McEvoy also indicates that Aetius' successful construction and utilisation of the federates in Gaul was a testament to his diplomatic and administrative skills, as well as to the influence of his military success.
+Meghan McEvoy also indicates that Aetius's successful construction and utilisation of the federates in Gaul was a testament to his diplomatic and administrative skills, as well as to the influence of his military success.
 Ferrill writes:

 After he secured the Rhine, Attila moved into central Gaul and put Orléans under siege.
 Had he gained his objective, he would have been in a strong position to subdue the Visigoths in Aquitaine, but Aetius had put together a formidable coalition against the Hun.
 Working frenetically, the Roman leader had built a powerful alliance of Visigoths, Alans and Burgundians, uniting them with their traditional enemy, the Romans, for the defense of Gaul.
-Even though all parties to the protection of the Western Roman Empire had a common hatred of the Huns, it was still a remarkable achievement on Aetius' part to have drawn them into an effective military relationship.
+Even though all parties to the protection of the Western Roman Empire had a common hatred of the Huns, it was still a remarkable achievement on Aetius's part to have drawn them into an effective military relationship.

 Hyun Jin Kim thinks that the battle had a major impact on the future of Roman Gaul.
 He doesn't believe that it was a religious and cultural victory over the Huns of Central Asia.
 Kim argues that the battle significantly weakened the military capacity of the Alans, Visigoths, and the Romans, which allowed for Frankish and Burgundian hegemony in North Gaul.
 He also believes that it set up the career of Odoacer, who was later to found his own Kingdom in Italy after deposing the last Western Roman Emperor and submitting to Constantinople.

 Opposing view: battle was not of macro-historical importance

-However, J.B.
-Bury expresses a quite different judgement:
+However, J. B. Bury expresses a quite different judgement:

 The battle of Maurica was a battle of nations, but its significance has been enormously exaggerated in conventional history.
 It cannot in any reasonable sense be designated as one of the critical battles of the world.
 The Gallic campaign had really been decided by the strategic success of the allies in cutting off Attila from Orleans.
 The battle was fought when he was in full retreat, and its value lay in damaging his prestige as an invincible conqueror, in weakening his forces, and in hindering him from extending the range of his ravages.

 This assessment is also corroborated by Hughes, Bachrach, and Kim, all of whom argue that the real turning point of the invasion of Gaul was the successful defence of Orléans.
 They consider that the Battle of the Catalaunian Plains occurred as Attila was already retreating from Gaul.
 Bury also considers that as a whole, the Battle of the Catalaunian Plains would not have seriously altered history had it been a Hunnish victory: